asyncapi/website/pages/docs/tutorials/getting-started/slackbot-websocket-tutorial.md

 And that brings us to what the `payload` attribute does.
 It specifies the name, format, and description of all expected properties, and can even set constant values that must be followed during schema validation.
 For example, in this schema definition, any API message received from this channel must follow the constant value for the "reaction" property which is clearly defined as “heart”.

-This feature ensures that the data exchanged through your API complies with your specified constants, helping to maintain data integrity and accuracy.
+The const value feature ensures that the data exchanged through your API complies with your specified constants, helping to maintain data integrity and accuracy.

 And there you have it!
 Putting these blocks together gives you your AsyncAPI document all ready to go.